 According to a study carried out by Deloitte, “To get ready for the exponential speed of change that Industry 4.0 introduces, any old and disparate IT systems manufacturers will need upgrading.”

 In addition, if the separate systems that manage each phase of manufacturing are siloed, management needs to integrate ERP, MES, and PLM systems so that manufacturers can achieve important insights to maximize their productivity.

 Each system holds data that is essential for maximizing manufacturing efficiency and quality.
-Enterprise resource management (ERP) manages the business of manufacturing products, manufacturing execution system (MES) controls the production process itself, and product lifecycle management (PLM) tracks the design of the products being built.
+Enterprise resource management (ERP) manages the business of manufacturing products, manufacturing execution system (MES) controls the production process itself, and product lifecycle management (PLM) tracks the design of the products being built, say experts.

 When their data is combined there are new efficiencies that can be introduced both on the shop floor and in the back office.

 MES can share the exact amount of products that were manufactured, including reducing the amount of defective or rejected items returned to ERP systems in order to provide real-time inventory data when processing orders.
 ERP systems can then provide information about future orders so the shop floor can be geared up more quickly to meet demand.

 To improve product quality and speed up ramp-up time for production, product design information can be fed directly from PLM to MES systems, including a full bill of materials (BOM), which can replace labor-intensive and error-prone manual processes.
 The tight synchronization between PLM and MES systems also allows for high level of customization based on customer specifications or to accommodate the production capabilities of a specific plant or country.